-Assiniboine Park’s Nature Playground in Winnipeg, Manitoba is a beautiful spot for imaginative play
+Assiniboine Park’s Nature Playground in Winnipeg, Manitoba, Canada is a beautiful spot for imaginative play

 Open the red child-sized door just west of the Pavilion in Assiniboine Park and enter into a world of play.
-Adults need to duck.
-The Nature Playground in Assiniboine Park in Winnipeg, Manitoba offers unique spaces and structures for jumping, running, climbing, and imagining, set in a beautiful garden.
+Adults need to duck to enter through that door into the Strueber Family Children’s Garden at one end of the Nature Playground at Assiniboine Park in Winnipeg, Manitoba, Canada.
+The Nature Playground offers unique spaces and structures for jumping, running, climbing, and imagining, set in a beautiful garden.

 Natural materials have been used wherever possible in construction of play structures and spaces.

 The garden spaces offer attractions for the adult as well.
 The topiary themes vary from year to year.